vlazed/smh2blender/docs/TUTORIAL.md

 ### Importing Shapekeys

 Starting in version 0.6.0, this addon can directly import face-posing animations from your mesh.
-Provide it a flex map and the object which contains your shapekeys, and then check the `Import shapekeys to flexes` before importing.
+To successfully import into a mesh's shapekeys, you must meet the following pre-requisites:

+- Assign either a flex map or a shapekey mesh or both in the `Configuration`,
+- Check `Import shapekeys to flexes`, and
+- Ensure `Solo Active Shape Key` is disabled (look by a pin or star icon).

 See [Exporting Shapekeys](#exporting-shapekeys) for more info on the quirks.
 In addition, importing may incur animation data loss if the shapekey does not exist for the character.
 This can occur if the qc file uses flexpairs, or if one makes the flexes using HWM or FACS.